Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 She did not do the necessary check-ups.

 She never felt like she had the time.
-Her caregiving duties always overrode her self-care.

 Talk about caregiver stress!

-As I rode with my grandma, a kaleidoscope of thoughts and emotions were flying through my mind.
 The transit ride was so much bumpier than I expected…I thought it would ride like a bus, but this was more like riding in the back of a pickup truck.
+And yet it was exactly like what we were experiencing.
+My aunt took the very best care of my grandma.

-But because she did not take care of herself, the journey was unexpectedly, and tragically bumpy.
+But because she did not take care of herself, the journey was unexpectedly and tragically bumpy.

-But, we did so much right!
+But after reflecting on all of this, we did so much right!

 5 Tips to Manage and Overcome Intense Caregiver Stress